FusionYAML/FusionYAML/README.md

 <h3>Gradle</h3>

 <h4>What is FusionYAML?</h4>
-FusionYAML, formally known as SimpleYAML, is a library that eases retrieving, creating, removing, and modifying data.
+FusionYAML, formerly known as SimpleYAML, is a library that eases retrieving, creating, removing, and modifying data.
 FusionYAML contains GSON-style classes and method for retrieving, creating, removing, and modifying data.
 FusionYAML was decided to be recreated from scratch to support flexibility.